malkstik/Aaron-Robotic-Soln/README.md

 ros2 topic hz <sensor_id>_update
 ```

 to observe the true update rate.
-This accounts for each individual datapoint that is newly sent to the `sensors` topic.
-This gives an idea of how much data flows
+This accounts for each `SensorData.msg `corresponding to the `senor_id` that is newly sent to the `sensors` topic.
+This gives an idea of how much data flows through the network.

 Alternatively, to observe the batch update rate, we can run